Corrientes

-Corrientes ([koˈrjentes]; Guaraní: Taragüí, literally: "Currents") is the capital city of the province of Corrientes, Argentina, located on the eastern shore of the Paraná River, about 1000 km from Buenos Aires and 300 km from Posadas, on National Route 12.
+Corrientes ([koˈrjentes]; Guaraní: Taragui, literally: "Currents") is the capital city of the province of Corrientes, Argentina, on the eastern shore of the Paraná River, about 1000 km from Buenos Aires and 300 km from Posadas, on National Route 12.
 It has a population of 346,334 according to the 2010 Census.
 It lies opposite its twin city, Resistencia, Chaco.

 Corrientes has a mix of colonial and modern architecture, several churches and a number of lapacho, ceibo, jacaranda and orange trees.
-It is also home to one of the biggest carnival and chamamé celebrations in the country.
+It is also home to one of Argentina's biggest carnival and chamamé celebrations.

 The annual average temperature is 21.3 °C. The annual rainfall is around 1500 mm.

 Transportation

 Located in the Argentine Littoral, near the Argentina–Paraguay border, the General Belgrano Bridge crosses the Paraná River which serves as the natural border with the neighbouring Chaco Province.
 On the other side of the bridge is Resistencia, capital of Chaco.
 To the west and up the Paraná, between Paraguay and Argentina, lies the Yaciretá dam, one of the largest hydroelectric power generators in the world.

 The Doctor Fernando Piragine Niveyro International Airport (IATA: CNQ, ICAO: SARC) at coordinates 27°26′20″S 58°46′03″W, 5 km away from the city, serves the city.

 The Ferrocarril Económico Correntino narrow gauge railway line to Mburucuyá operated from 1912 until 1927.